foobaz/lossypng/README.md

 should be taken into account, or at least preserved, but the PNG codec in Go's standard library does not offer this functionality.

-For some applications, all transparent pixels in the image must remain fully transparent.
-An option that leaves all transparent pixels untouched would help.

 Currently lossypng compares colors with a simple Euclidian distance between RGBA values.
 A perceptual color comparison would work better.